 The following is a special editorial feature courtesy of 2016 Junior World medalist Alexis Porter (NYAC).
 Along with being a top contender on the US women’s freestyle circuit, Porter is also the older sister of NMU Greco-Roman standout Jesse as well as the daughter of former National-level competitor Jesse Sr. Wrestling has been a family affair in the Porter household virtually her entire life, a passion shared by all involved.
 The success Alexis has experienced as an athlete provides her with a unique and rounded perspective that is only buoyed by her strikingly effective communication skills.
 So consider what she has to say.
-Alexis Porter speaks from a place of unique knowledge and her appeal for the inclusion of women’s Greco-Roman wrestling is coming at a time when wrestling’s survival as a whole could be counting on it.
+Alexis Porter speaks from a place of intimate knowledge and her appeal for the inclusion of women’s Greco-Roman wrestling is coming at a time when wrestling’s survival as a whole could be counting on it.

 WHENEVER I travel, I normally have the same three conversations with any given stranger.
 They see my wrestling backpack or my Team USA jacket, and instantly I am hit with the million-dollar question — “You wrestle?”
 Yes.
 I pause and wait for the follow-up that is most certainly coming.
 “Girls wrestle?”
 I recall the same thirty-second history lesson and lay it on them as an attempt to do my small part as an ambassador for the sport.
 I tell them how women’s wrestling is still new but growing rapidly.
 I tell them how it has been an Olympic sport since 2004, and I tell them that there is also men’s freestyle and men’s Greco-Roman.
 Every so often, I receive more intuitive questions from my fellow passengers.
 “Oh, so only one style for women?
 Why is that?”
 Well, if only I could answer that one.